 Select the LDAP Listener from the Listener Type drop down.

-This Listener has 3 tabs: Advanced, Connection and Search.
+This Listener has 4 tabs: Advanced, Transaction Logging, Connection and Search.

 1. Advanced: At the Advanced tab, you can specify:

 Initialize on trigger only: If enabled, Listener doesn’t start up until a trigger initializes it.